 What Percent of St. Louis Individuals Purchased Gifts Over The Holidays?

-For many people, the holidays are about giving.
+For many, the holidays are about giving.
 It’s a joy to discover the perfect gift for a loved one, or to see the kids’ faces light up when they open their presents.
 The statistics agree that buying gifts is a major element of holiday spending.
-According to the survey, 87% of St. Louis respondents purchased gifts for loved ones last year; among families with two or three children, 100% of respondents purchased gifts.
+According to the survey, 80% of St. Louis respondents purchased gifts for loved ones this year; among families with four or more children, 100% of respondents purchased gifts.

 What Percent of St. Louis Individuals Spent Money On Holiday Travel?

 Airfare, hotels, rental cars, gas, tolls, parking, taxis, and overpriced food can eat up the biggest of travel budgets very quickly.
 For some, however, traveling during the holidays is unavoidable.
 18% of St. Louis respondents opened up their wallets for holiday travel expenses.